Gross Motor Development

 “Watching a child makes it obvious that the development of the mind comes about through movement,” Maria Montessori.

 When we see a child initiating contact with their environment, it is a demonstration of independence.
-Interacting with their environment brings much information to their brain, stimulating neural activity and connections.
+Interacting with their environment brings a wealth of information to their brain, stimulating neural activity and connections.
 The senses are an essential influence, prompting movement towards or away from something or someone.

 Think of a baby lying on a mat.
 The baby accidentally hits a hanging toy hovering over its head.
 It makes a sound, a squeak or a knock.
 The baby then tries to repeat, and new neural pathways are developed with every repetition.
-And we know that a baby's brain forms 1,000,000 connections per second.
+And!
+A baby's brain forms 1,000,000 connections per second.

 The pathways formed in a baby’s or toddler’s brain are experience-dependent, meaning they are shaped by interactions with caregivers, their environment, and sensory experiences.
 A Montessori environment is a ‘yes space’; the prepared environment is designed for toddlers to have free rein and independently choose activities.
 We honour their innate drive to move.